 David Bernie:David started his racing in the Standard Mighty Minis with varying levels of success.
 However he found that his desire to compete in the Super Mighty Minis got the better of him and he sold his Class ‘A’ car and graduated to the Super Mighty Minis some years ago.
 He now has a young family and manages to get some racing in between his work in the financial sector and his family responsibilities.
 He is a seasoned front runner and is always very exciting to watch doing battle.
 His father, has the honour of spanner duty and does a very fine job ensuring the reliability and performance of the car is second to none.

-Scott Kendall: Thirty eight year old Scott is a true representation of what this championship stands for, in its efforts to make motorsport more inclusive.
+Scott Kendall: Thirty nine year old Scott is a true representation of what this championship stands for, in its efforts to make motorsport more inclusive.
 Scott started racing when he was eleven in the Mini Stox and at sixteen raced in stockrods.
 Scott has shown himself to be a very talented driver who struggles to find the budget for every race he takes part in, but manages to just make it to the end of the season, normally with many borrowed parts on his car.
 A feisty driver who will battle until the flag drops won the Super Mighty Minis title in 2010.
 His wife Milly and the children really enjoy coming to see him race and support him at the events.
 Scott won the 2017 Super Mighty Minis championship after a year long battle with Adrian Tuckley.

 Bob Bennetts: Ex Mini rally man Bob was the first driver that was crowned a Mighty Minis racing champion, he then went on to win the Super Mighty Minis championship twice.
 Sixty year old Bob works as a heating engineer when he is not racing and was a keen competitive cyclist in his younger days.
 He was also chose by John Cooper to represent the John Cooper Garages when they were re- establishing their name in the motorsport arena, making Bob the last ever ‘Cooper works driver’.
 Bob went on to act as driver coach for the ‘John Cooper Challenge’ when it was launched and worked closely with the Cooper garages as a test and development driver.
 Bob’s son Russel has also raced in the Mighty Minis class ‘A’ category.